ettoreciarcia/personal-website-hugo/content/posts/13-conference-month.md

 This event gathered slightly fewer participants compared to Container Day, but for its first edition, the numbers were still impressive.

+I spent most of the day at the booth today.
+The only talk I attended in its entirety was Luca Bandini's presentation titled ['From Development to Release: Securing the Software Supply Chain The Cloud Native Way'](https://2023.devsecopsday.it/talks_speakers/)

+It's always great to listen to someone's talk and realize how much we have to learn about certain topics.

+One of the topics I'd like to delve into in the coming months is precisely this one: DevSecOps pipelines in cloud environments.

+They seem like a lot of fun!
 ___

 ## Linux Day Benevento